Sean8131/review-10/README-students.md

 Copy the `Greeting` component you created in the previous question.
 Pass the `name` prop to your component with any string value you like

 You will nest your `Greeting` component inside the provided `App` component

+### 12. Bain Hollister

+Name something you took away from Bain's chat this morning.